muhdfaiz/rest-api-go/readme.md

 - Model represent the data for the resources.
 For example User resource.
 All models reside in `application/{api_version}` and the naming always end with `_model.go`.
 One of the model is `User (user_repository.go)`

 - Model also used to specify database relationship.
 For example User has many shopping list.
-You can see the code to specify User relationship is like below.
+You can see code below to specify the relationship.

 ```
 ShoppingLists []*ShoppingList `json:"shopping_lists,omitempty" gorm:"ForeignKey:UserGUID;AssociationForeignKey:GUID"`